Friday, June 7, 2013

 Thaw prior to cooking if you want to grill the chicken.
 Grill it up and enjoy.

-If you want to bake the chicken then thaw just it enough to remove the chicken from the bag.
+If you want to bake the chicken then thaw it just enough to remove the chicken from the bag.
 Place chicken in 9X13 inch baking dish and bake at 350 degrees for approximately 1 hour.

 Yummy sides: